 The most authentic Tantric practitioners are the most humble, the most uncontrived, the most unattached to how they appear to others.

-True Tantra is about cultivating equanimity, balance, shared wisdom, shared power, and benefit for all living beings.
+Traditional Tibetan Tantra IS about cultivating equanimity, balance, shared wisdom, shared power, and benefit for all living beings.
 There is no hierarchy in true Tantra.
 Teacher and student are one and the same.

-For the consumer, it’s important for you to know that unlike what was represented in the Vice video, learning Tantra does not require physical contact.
-In fact, most traditional Tantric practices are non sexual, and are practiced alone.
+For the consumer, it’s important for you to know that unlike what is presented in some Neo Tantra classes, learning Tantra DOES NOT require physical contact.
+In fact, most traditional Tantric practices are non-sexual and are practiced alone.

 When learning sexual Tantra, physical contact with your instructor is still not required.
-Some people prefer to learn tantric methods though physical contact, and when this occurs, this usually falls under the category of Neo Tantra.
+Some people prefer to learn tantric methods through physical contact, and when this occurs, this usually falls under the category of Neo-Tantra.